CelticBoozer/dotfiles/.system-config-backup/.github/README.md

     version of electron.
   - *94-check-pacnew.hook* - searches for .pacnew files and reports if any are present.
-  - *95-backup-configs.hook* - copies the cofiguration files in .system-config-backup.
+  - *95-backup-configs.hook* - copies the configuration files in .system-config-backup.
   - *96-build-nnn.hook* - clones and builds nnn with a flag to support icons.
 - **reflector** - contains the configuration of the reflector.
 - **systemd** - contains the configuration of the logind.